-The Offset Project Registry has an additional 15 working days to submit its report to ARB.
-ARB will review the Offset Project Registry report and determine based on the report and all the information submitted by the verification body and Offset Project Operator or Authorized Project Designee, if applicable, if the invalidation timeframe will be reduced.
-During its review, ARB may request additional information, clarifications, and revisions to the materials, if necessary.
+The Offset Project Registry has an additional 15 working days to submit its report to CARB.
+CARB will review the Offset Project Registry report and determine based on the report and all the information submitted by the verification body and Offset Project Operator or Authorized Project Designee, if applicable, if the invalidation timeframe will be reduced.
+During its review, CARB may request additional information, clarifications, and revisions to the materials, if necessary.

-If the requirements in sections 95985(b)(1)(A)1. and 2. are met, the ARB offset credits issued under the Offset Project Data Report may only be subject to invalidation according to the following timeframes:
+If the requirements in sections 95985(b)(1)(A)1. and 2. are met, the ARB offset credits issued for the Offset Project Data Report may only be subject to invalidation within three years of the date ARB offset credits are issued; or

-Within three years of the date that corresponds to the end of the Reporting Period for which the ARB offset credits are issued, if the ARB offset credits are issued pursuant to section 95981; and

-Within three years of the date for which ARB offset credits are issued, if the ARB offset credits are issued pursuant to the Program for Recognition of Early Action Offset Credits; or

 The Offset Project Operator or Authorized Project Designee for an offset project developed under one of the protocols listed in section 95985(b)(1)(B)5. does the following:

-Has a subsequent Offset Project Data Report verified pursuant to sections 95977 through 95978 by a different verification body than the one which conducted the most recent verification, and that meets the requirements for conflict of interest pursuant to section 95979 and rotation of verification bodies pursuant to section 95977.1(a), or as provided in section 95990(a)(3)(A) for projects developed under an approved early action quantification methodology; and
+Has a subsequent Offset Project Data Report verified pursuant to sections 95977 through 95978 by a different verification body than the one which conducted the most recent verification, and that meets the requirements for conflict of interest pursuant to section 95979 and rotation of verification bodies pursuant to section 95977.1(a).and

-The verification conducted by a different verification body for the subsequent Offset Project Data Report and used to reduce the invalidation timeframe of any ARB offset credits must be completed through the submittal of an Offset Verification Statement pursuant to section 95977.1(b)(3)(R)1. within, at a maximum, three years from the date that ARB offset credits were issued for the Reporting Period, or as provided in section 95990(a)(3)(A) for projects developed under an approved early action quantification methodology.
-The verification of the subsequent Offset Project Data Report must result in a Positive or Qualified Positive Offset Verification Statement from the new verification body.
+For the verification conducted by a different verification body for the subsequent Offset Project Data Report and used to reduce the invalidation timeframe of any ARB offset credits, an Offset Verification Statement must be submitted pursuant to section 95977.1(b)(3)(R)1. within, at a maximum, three years from the date that ARB offset credits were issued for the Reporting Period.
+The verification of the subsequent Offset Project Data Report must result in a Positive or Qualified Positive Offset Verification Statement from the new verification body, and CARB must approve the Offset Verification Statement to reduced the invalidation timeframe.

-If the requirements in sections 95985(b)(1)(B)1. and 2. are met, the ARB offset credits issued pursuant to section 95981 for no more than three Reporting Periods prior to the Reporting Period for which the subsequent Offset Project Data Report was verified by a different verification body, or the ARB offset credits issued pursuant to the Program for Recognition of Early Action Offset Credits for any number of Early Action Reporting Periods prior to the Reporting Period for which the subsequent Offset Project Data Report was verified by a different verification body, may only be subject to invalidation according to the following timeframes:
+If the requirements in sections 95985(b)(1)(B)1. and 2. are met, the ARB offset credits issued pursuant to section 95981 for no more than three Reporting Periods prior to the Reporting Period for which the subsequent Offset Project Data Report was verified by a different verification body may only be subject to invalidation within three years of the date ARB offset credits are issued pursuant to section 95981.